 It can be hard to cram enough information into a one-page resume, yet we’re often told that a single page is as much as recruiters want to see.
-One way to get all the details you want into your CV is to create an interactive resume with Vizualize.me.
+One way to get all the details you want into your CV is to create a winning resume with Vizualize. me.

 This will certainly be more striking than a CV consisting of nothing but text.
 It’s also a clever way of conveying statistics and information, and likely to grab the attention of recruiters looking for someone with design skills and an eye for the visual.

 Remember that the average recruiter spends only a few brief moments glancing at each resume and deciding whether or not the candidate is worth interviewing.
 They have neither the time nor the inclination to devote to each resume.

 So you really need to make the most of those seconds and give your CV the edge that makes it stand out.
 Be sure to choose the approach that best fits the position you’re applying for; a legal firm would probably not care for a resume that was very colorful and full of images.
 But with a careful choice of layouts, these tools will help you polish your CV and make it one that an interviewer will be sure to notice.